Got existing credit card debt? Get 0% interest for up to 18 months and save money with balance transfer credit cards

 Step 4.
 Compare the credit cards available in the table provided to find the card that suits your needs.
 If you still want to find out more about a particular credit card, click the ‘More info’ link for a full review on the features and benefits.

 Frequently asked questions about 0% balance transfers

 A balance transfer is just one of the three major ways to reduce the interest you pay on your credit card debt.
 It’s suitable for relatively small debts – ideally ones that can be repaid within the balance transfer offer period.
 Balance transfers are superior in their access to interest-free periods, often up to 6-9 months.
 This gives people with debt a huge opportunity to direct all their repayments towards cutting down bad debt.

-- Are balance transfers suited to everyone?
 A balance transfer isn’t suited to everyone, but if you have a substantial debt accumulated on your credit card then you might be able to save money with a balance transfer.
-By taking your existing debt at a higher interest rate and switching it to a 0% p.a. or 2.9% p.a. you could save hundreds of dollars in interest
+By repaying your debt at a lower interest rate you could save hundreds or thousands of dollars in interest.

-This is usually set at 90% of the credit limit you’re approved for.
+This is usually set at 85-90% of the credit limit you’re approved for.